 Kent State Student Wins Benjamin A. Gilman International Scholarship to Study in Italy

-For more information about Kent State’s Department of English, visit www.kent.edu/english.
+For more information about Kent State’s Office of Global Education, visit www.kent.edu/globaleducation.